pawlodkowski/interactive_climate_map/README.md

 (`.ipynb`) file.
 Follow the step-by-step tutorial with the notebook, which includes:

 - Installation Instructions
+  - You can ignore this if you are already running through Docker.
 - Data Wrangling with GeoPandas (Steps 1-4)
   - **This is done as an in-class exercise**.
 Also, these steps are identical for each of the tutorials.